A foraging apron has pockets for supplies and the harvest you collect. It comfortably carries everything while keeping your hands free.

 After bringing home your harvest, you might want to make some hanging mesh produce bags to store it in too.

-Don’t forget to pin this project for later, and check out some more awesome sewing projects listed below.
+Don’t forget to pin this project for later, and check out some more awesome sewing projects for beginners listed below.

 - Cut drop cloth pieces: Main - (2) 17" x 24"; Top Pocket - 10" x 32"; Bottom Pocket - 8" x 32"; Strap - (2) 4" x length of drop cloth